Law with Criminology LLB, 3-4 years

 Independent learning

-When not attending lectures, seminars or other timetabled sessions you will be expected to continue learning independently through self-study.
-Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for exams.
+Outside of your teaching, you continue learning independently through self-study.
+Typically, this involves reading journal articles and books, preparing for tutorials, working on individual and group assignments, undertaking research in the library, and preparing for exams.
 To help with your independent learning, you can access the Library and our social study spaces in halls of residence.

 Your contact hours will depend on the option modules you select.
 You can see details of the contact hours on individual module pages.